rackerlabs/docs-developer-blog/_posts/2019-01-03-oracle-data-visualization-desktop.md

 ### Introduction

 Oracle's DVD version 12.2.4.3, released in May 2018, makes it easy to visualize data.
-You can upload datafiles or connect to database using available data sources.
+You can upload datafiles or connect to database by using available data sources.

-DVD is a single user desktop application that provides visualization functionality to business users.
-DVD is better than Oracle Business Intelligence Enterprise Edition (OBIEE) 12C analyzer and is a user-friendly tool.
+DVD is a single-user desktop application that provides visualization functionality to business users.
+DVD is better than the Oracle Business Intelligence Enterprise Edition (OBIEE) 12C analyzer and is a user-friendly tool.